 The quickest (and dirtiest) method is using the free SAGA GIS software’s Close Gaps tool.
-(It’s worth it to download because of how quick you can get this done.)
+(It’s worth it to download because of how quickly you can get this done.)

 SAGA GIS Close Gaps Tool

-Don’t get turned off downloading another software package because this will probably a much quicker method than what you will find in the next 10 minutes.
-SAGA GIS is completely open source.
+Don’t get turned off downloading another software package because this will probably be a much quicker method than what you will find in the next 10 minutes.
+SAGA GIS is completely open-source.
 It comes with a wide spectrum of useful tools for geoscientific analysis.